dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ![Cohort Retention Curve](figures/part3_v2_cohort_retention_curve.png)

 **How to read it:** The dark line is the average retention curve across all 26 quarterly cohorts.
-The shaded bands show how much individual cohorts deviate from that average — the narrow band (±7 percentage points) is the finding itself.
+The shaded bands show how much individual cohorts deviate from that average.
+The narrow band (±7 percentage points) is the finding itself.

 ![Drop-Off Analysis](figures/part3_v2_dropoff_analysis.png)